zenglenn42/utbc2019-hw-12-bamazon/README.md

 ### what's with the _method names?

 The OO work was fun but I am missing the notion of private or protected methods in JS.
-These are internally-used methods by the class itself that we /don't want to exposure to users of our class.
+These are internally-used methods by the class itself that we /don't/ want to exposure to users of our class.

-I've adopted the convention of prepending an underbar to my private methods (i.e., _privateMethod() {..}) as a clue to consumers of my class not to use those.
+I've adopted the convention of prepending an underbar to my [private methods](https://github.com/zenglenn42/utbc2019-hw-12-bamazon/blob/4f33a3820b47b0330e3492b1161deabb073790c3/BamazonCustomer-async.js#L30) (i.e., _privateMethod() {..}) as a clue to consumers of my class not to use those.

 ### wilding carding in SQL strings